Karthik-Sarvan/Luna_Voice/CONTRIBUTING.md

     Write clear and concise comments.
     Ensure your code is well-structured and readable.

+# Thank you
-Thank you for helping us improve [LUNA]!
+  Thank you  for helping us improve LUNA!
 We look forward to your contributions.